aemami1/home/content/group/_index.md

 - Sun, J.H., & Emami, A. (2024).
 EvoGrad: A Dynamic Take on the Winograd Schema Challenge with Human Adversaries.
 In *Proceedings of COLING-LREC 2024*.
 - Zahraei, P.S., & Emami, A. (2024).
 WSC+: Enhancing The Winograd Schema Challenge Using Tree-of-Experts.
 In *Proceedings of EACL 2024*.

-## 3. Machine Interpretability and Confidence Analysis
+## 3. AI Interpretability and Reliability

-We investigate the inner workings of LLMs, focusing on their confidence-probability alignment and decision-making processes to enhance their reliability and interpretability.
+We investigate the inner workings of AI models, focusing on understanding their decision-making processes, biases, and limitations to enhance their reliability, interpretability, and overall performance.

-{{< figure src="/uploads/confidence.png" caption="Flow diagram illustrating the process of extracting and comparing the Internal Confidence and Verbalized Certainty in an LLM.
+{{< figure src="/uploads/confidence.png" caption="Flow diagram illustrating the process of extracting and comparing the Internal Confidence and Verbalized Certainty in an AI model.
 [Read more about this study](/publication/kumar-2024-confidence/).">}}

 **Key Contributions:**
-- Introduced the concept of Confidence-Probability Alignment in LLMs.
+- Introduced the concept of Confidence-Probability Alignment in AI models.
 - Developed novel prompting techniques to encourage model introspection and self-evaluation.
 - Proposed a framework for assessing model stability in dynamic tasks through the error depth metric.

 **Recent Publication:**
 - Kumar, A., Morabito, R., Umbet, S., Kabbara, J., Emami, A. (2024).
 Confidence Under the Hood: An Investigation into the Confidence-Probability Alignment in Large Language Models.
 In *Proceedings of ACL 2024*.

-We are dedicated to advancing the development of more reliable, unbiased, and interpretable language models, with our work regularly presented at conferences such as ACL, COLING-LREC, and EACL.
+We are dedicated to advancing the development of more reliable, unbiased, and interpretable AI systems, with our work regularly presented at conferences such as ACL, COLING-LREC, and EACL.

 # Research Focus Areas